hsf-training/hsf-training-reana-webpage/_episodes/02-first-example.md

 Here, we use ``run`` command that will create a new workflow named ``roofit``, upload its inputs as specified in the workflow specification and finally start the workflow.

-While we workflow is running, we can enquire about its status:
+While the workflow is running, we can enquire about its status:

 ~~~
 $ reana-client status -w roofit